Jish2/indut/README.md

 <!-- add the links to friends -->

-I must first express my gratitude to [Ibrahim Shah](example.com) for introducing me to CS and fostering my passion for coding, and [Mark Park](example.com) for contributing his fashion perspective to develop my algorithm.
+I must first express my gratitude to [Ibrahim Shah](example.com) for introducing me to CS and fostering my passion for coding.

 <br />